-Hyperparameters of the Torus model were tuned by maximising AIC, those of the Gaussian Process by maximising the marginal likelihood, while for all the other basic models a five-fold cross validation on the training set was performed.
+Hyperparameters of the Torus model were tuned by maximising AIC, those of the Gaussian Process by maximising the marginal likelihood, while for all the other base models five-fold cross validation was used.